• Free shipping on all orders

 Traits: Slender, thin tail, large ears, leggy

 It might surprise you that this cat breed is so slender, considering how much they can weigh.
 Blame it on the jungle cat genes!
 The Chausie was bred in Egypt from a mix of wild cats and domestic cats.
 Other traits they get from their wild ancestors are their highly active and restless natures.
 Because of that nature, this cat breed doesn’t do well in small spaces or when left on its own for long periods.
 And, though they are affectionate and loyal, they aren’t recommended for families with children.
-Chausies are wild and independent and incredibly daring, so you’ll need to keep an eye on this one!
+Chausies are wild, independent, and incredibly daring, so you’ll need to keep an eye on this one!
 They’re also quite hardy and have no major health concerns.

 Pros